input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 problem, particularly in error messages, by replacing ``*`` with ``Type``, which is more informative and more consistent.
 There’s no reason not to have this enabled by default.

-``OverloadedLists`` addresses the problem of Haskell privileging the singly-linked list with dedicated syntax, while simultaneously having the singly-linked list be an extremely suboptimal structure for many purposes.
-We address the use of ``String`` in improper ways in a different section of these standards, but we would prefer to make the use of alternatives to the singly-linked list as straightforward as possible, especially in the case of literals.
-While ``OverloadedLists`` isn't the perfect solution for this (as it has some issues with type inference, and some instances could be better), it allows the use of ``Vector``, ``Set``, ``Map`` and many other structure literals much more conveniently, which we believe to be a worthwhile tradeoff.

 ``OverloadedStrings`` deals with the problem of ``String`` being a suboptimal choice of string representation for basically _any_ problem, but at the same